Frequently Asked Questions

-ICFC doesn't yet have a program for the spoonbill, but with your support we can expand our programs to help this species and many more.
+ICFC is taking action, and with your support we can expand our work to help this species and many more.

 Why do we need ICFC when there are many existing conservation organizations?

-Before ICFC, Canada had no broad-scale international conservation organization, hence no easy way for Canadians to make tax deductible donations for global conservation priorities, although several Canadian charities undertake limited conservation-related work internationally.
+Before ICFC was founded in 2007, Canada had no broad-scale international conservation organization, hence no easy way for Canadians to make tax deductible donations for global conservation priorities, although several Canadian charities undertake limited conservation-related work internationally.
 We do have good conservation NGOs in Canada, such as the Nature Conservancy of Canada, WWF Canada, and WCS Canada, as well as local land trusts, but their programs are almost entirely carried out within Canada.

 Why should Canadians support international conservation?
 Shouldn't we be supporting conservation at home in Canada?

 We should be doing both.
 Here's why we need to especially increase international efforts:

 - Most of the loss of biodiversity and conversion of natural ecosystems is happening in tropical countries.

 - Canada's migratory birds are being affected by habitat loss in their wintering areas in Latin America.
 The populations of Canada's bird species that winter in South America have declined by 53% on average from 1970 to 2010.

 - Biological diversity is highly concentrated in the tropics.

 - The shortfall in spending on conservation is far greater in developing countries.